JacobBaillie/Data-Science-Guide/sql.md

 WHERE MOD(num, 2) = 1

 -- remove seleted row
 DELETE FROM table WHERE ...

+-- can use more complex internal comaprison for special filters DELETE FROM events as e1
+USING events as e2
+WHERE e1.event = e2.event
+AND e1.date < e2.date
+-- This removes events of the same name, keeping only the most recent one
 ```